jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 ###7. <a name=inappbrowser>inappbrowser</a>###

 This is one point where the documentation conflicts with it's self.
 If you do a search for 'whitelist' on the [documentation](https://www.npmjs.com/package/cordova-plugin-inappbrowser) you will see conflicting lines.
 The inconsistencey in the writing style points to multiple authors, poor design, and neglect.
-Expect a rewrite of the documentation.
+At a minimum, expect a rewrite of the documentation.

 *In the middle of the  3rd paragraph is*